pluskal-lab/DreaMS_MIMB/README.md

 │    ├── 5_prediction_investigation.ipynb # Dive into predictions and their meaning
 │
 ├── environment.yml    # Reproducible setup for Conda
-├── paths.py           # Unified project paths for all code
-├── data/              # Where your data files go (see notebooks for instructions) ├── README.md          # You are here!
+├── benchmark          # All main code and packages used in the tutorials ├── paths.py           # Unified project paths for all code ├── data/              # Where your data files go (see notebooks for instructions) ├── README.md          # You are here!